google-github-actions/auth/README.md

 ## Prerequisites

--   Run the `actions/checkout@v4` step _before_ this action.
-Omitting the checkout step or putting it after `auth` will cause future steps to be unable to authenticate.

--   To create binaries, containers, pull requests, or other releases, add the following to your `.gitignore`, `.dockerignore` and similar files to prevent accidentally committing credentials to your release artifact:

-    ```text
-    # Ignore generated credentials from google-github-actions/auth
-    gha-creds-*.json
-    ```

 -   This action runs using Node 20.
 Use a [runner version](https://github.com/actions/virtual-environments) that supports this version of Node or newer.